CLI Tool

 Options:

---project <id>- Project ID (required)-d, --description <text>- Template description--duration <seconds>- Default test duration--schema <path>- Path to output schema JSON file
+-p, --project <id>- Project ID (required, or use default from config)-d, --description <text>- Template description--duration <seconds>- Default test duration in seconds--device-class <class>- Default device class (desktop/mobile)-S, --schema <path>- Path to output schema JSON file

 templates show <templateId>